Dokkedal/dcm2reg/docs/source/basic_usage.rst

 Registration
 ============
 The registration part of the module takes the converted nifti files as input and runs two different registrations.
-First a rigid registration is run on all images and afterwards a deformable registration is run.
-The user needs to input how many images the regristation function should run through.
-If the folder structure is set up correctly the function will be able to find the needed directories.
+First, a rigid registration is run on all images and afterwards a deformable registration is run.
+The user needs to input how many images the registration function should run through.
+If the folder structure is set up correctly, the function will be able to find the needed directories.
 The registered images are outputted to the folder ``nifti_reg``.

 .. literalinclude:: ../../registration_tutorial.py